London City Pass Comparison

 Pros of choosing the London Explorer Pass:

-• Fair pricing model: You only pay the attractions you want to visit
+• Fair pricing model: You only pay for the attractions you want to visit

 • No rush: It’s valid for 60 days